 Sindh has the vast and most inspiring traditions and cultures which also have been followed in different cities and they are quite prominent too.
 Sindhi famous dishes are also being admired and made across the country.
 In which Sindhi Biryani is the most famous item which you would see almost in every city of Pakistan and even outside the country as well.
 Spicy fish curry with soup along with boiled rice is the most favorite dish of Sindhis.
 Despite these two main dishes, there are a lot more famous Sindhi dishes like Seyal Bhaji, Seyal Dab-Roti and Sindhi soup are the famous dishes of Sindh too.

 Folk music of Sindh cant is neglected while talking about the culture as the Sindhi folk music is a significant part of its culture.
-Not only this but Sindh also had so many artists and poets which were outstanding and left the prominent mark in the society and made the history.
-The famous musicians of Sindh are Abida Parveen, Humera Channa, Allan Faqir, and Shaman Ali Meerali and in the field of poetry Talib-ul-Mola, Shah Abdul Latif Bhitai, Sachal Sarmast, Anwar Pirzada, Shaikh Ayaz, Qadir Bux Bedil, Imdad Hussaini and Elsa Kazi have made a prominent name.
+Not only this but Sindh also had so many artists and poets which were outstanding and left a prominent mark in the society and made history.
+The famous musicians of Sindh are Abida Parveen, Humera Channa, Allan Faqir, and Shaman Ali Meerali and in the field of poetry Talib-ul-Mola, Shah Abdul Latif Bhitai, Sachal Sarmast, Anwar Pirzada, Shaikh Ayaz, Qadir Bux Bedil, Imdad Hussaini, and Elsa Kazi have made a prominent name.

 However, Sindh also has a 5000 years old history of handicrafts in which blue pottery is also included.
 Potters made pots and different handmade items which they paint with the specific Sindhi patterns with hands and they were sold out across the country.